 1. Whitianga – 2 hours 35mins

 Yep, that’s right.
 The stunning Coromandel Peninsula is just a short drive away at just over 2.5 hours.
 Whitianga is a great place to base yourself for exploring the peninsula with Cathedral Cove, Hahei and Hot Water Beach all within easy driving distance.
 You can also head north of Whitianga to uncover the stunning hidden gem, New Chums Beach.
+Once you get here, it’s hard to believe that this is such a short drive from Auckland and one of the best places to visit near Auckland.
 Check out of Complete Guide to the Coromandel Peninsula for more ideas of things to do and places to see.

 2. Rotorua – 2 hours 50 mins